akhil27051999/Containerization-of-Flask-based-Microservice-using-Docker-in-Docker-and-CI-CD-via-GitHub-Action/README.md

 This enabled the container to **run Docker commands as if on the host system**.

-## ⚙️ What You Can Do with This Setup:
+## ⚙️ What we can do with this setup:
 ```

 - ✅ Learn and practice Flask microservices architecture